mattdugan/mattdugan.github.io/source/_posts/2013-07-11-red-hat-summit-2013-cloud-bursting-with-openshift.markdown

 stopped coming in, or started coming in more slowly, extra instances were de-provisioned.
 This use case is great for applications which peak and fall in terms of demand over time.
-Even when the time scales are measured in minutes, the OpenShift architecture helps you ensure that your servers are giving you their best, but only when necessary.
+Even when the time scales are measured in terms of minutes, the OpenShift architecture helps you ensure that your servers are giving you their best, but only when necessary.

 Pricing